Note

 n_params = count_model_params(model)

-print(f'\nOur model has {n_params} parameters.')
+print(f"\nOur model has {n_params} parameters.")

 sys.stdout.flush()

-Our model has 1192801 parameters.
+Our model has 191881 parameters.

-Create the optimizer
+Creating the optimizer and scheduler

-optimizer = AdamW(model.parameters(),
+optimizer = AdamW(model.parameters(), lr=1e-2, weight_decay=1e-4)

 scheduler = torch.optim.lr_scheduler.CosineAnnealingLR(optimizer, T_max=30)

-l2loss = LpLoss(d=2, p=2)
+l2loss = LpLoss(d=2, p=2) # L2 loss for function values

-h1loss = H1Loss(d=2)
+h1loss = H1Loss(d=2) # H1 loss includes gradient information

 train_loss = h1loss